 - Natural insect repellents: Most natural organic repellents are safe for pregnant or nursing women.
 Some good insect repellents to use are those containing: catnip, cedar, citronella, clove, eucalyptus, lavender, lemongrass, lemon eucalyptus, mint, peppermint, rosemary, and tea tree.
 Most people who use these oils either placed them directly on pulse points or mixed them with another oil (some mixed them with moisturizer) and rubbed the combination into their skin.

-- Mosquito repellent plants: Who’d have thought that there were plants that help to repeal mosquitos.
+- Mosquito repellent plants: Who’d have thought that there were plants that help to repel mosquitos.
 Plant mosquito repelling plants around the garden and near doors and windows.
 Mint, basil, catmint, rosemary, marigold, garlic and citronella plants are fabulous options.

 - Cover up: If the weather permits, try to wear long sleeve shirts and long pants, high collars, shoes and socks.
 There are plenty of insect repellent clothing options available, including a Bugsaway brand which offers clothing for men and women.